Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 No, just because your grandmother was a racist doesn't mean that you were Barack.

-See, this is how they do it for this this is this is how this little trick is played.
+This is how this little trick is played.

 And so guilt by association.

-We're we're back to the by the way.
+We're back to that.

 It was 1998.

-I couldn't find it under the name of uh Guilt by Association Act, and I could not find any quotes of Obama to explain why he voted against it.
+I couldn't find it under the name of Guilt by Association Act, and I could not find any quotes of Obama to explain why he voted against it.

 So there was legislation.